-Doctor of Philosophy (PhD) Program
+Doctor of Philosophy (PhD) Degree

-In the PhD program, the degree of expertise and independence expected is much greater than in the MSc program.
-Independent research with guidance is the main component.
+In the PhD program, the expertise and independence expected of the graduate student is much greater than in the MSc program.
+Independent research with guidance from members of the Advisory Committee is the main component.
 Knowledge of the subject area should be both broad and deep.
 At completion, the PhD graduate should be an expert in the dissertation topic.
 The place of diagnostic veterinary pathology in the PhD program is variable.
-Veterinarians in the PhD program may, upon graduation, seek academic positions that require clinical service and teaching as well as research.
-PhD students with DVM degrees may choose to learn diagnostic pathology provided that adequate progress has been made on their research project.
-Diagnostic training should not negatively impact the development of the skills and expertise in PhD research area.
+Veterinarians in the PhD program may, upon graduation, seek academic positions that require clinical service and teaching, in addition to research.
+PhD students with a DVM degree may choose to engage in diagnostic pathology provided that adequate progress has been made on their research.
+Diagnostic training should not negatively impact the development of the skills and expertise needed in PhD research area.
 The time required to acquire the research skills and expertise cannot be reduced to acquire the additional diagnostic experience.
-Instead, the duration of the total program must be increased.
-Combined diagnostic and research training during PhD program should be discussed with and approved by the supervisor and the Graduate Advisory Committee.
+Instead, the duration of the total program might be increased.
+Combined diagnostic and research training during PhD program should be discussed with, and approved by, the Advisory Committee.
 Graduates should be ready to enter junior academic or research positions.
-They should be capable of independent research and know how to create hypotheses that can be tested.
-They should have experience in presentation of data at scientific meetings and at least some teaching experience.
+They should know how to create testable hypotheses and be capable of independent research.
+Graduates will also have experience with the presentation of scholarly information at scientific meetings, or with some teaching experience.

 Graduates of doctoral programs will demonstrate exceptional aptitude within an area of study (often having completed a master's degree prior to admission).
-They should have broad knowledge of general area of their discipline and in-depth knowledge of their research field.
+They should have broad knowledge of the general area of their discipline and in-depth knowledge of their research field.
 Doctoral programs will cultivate a thorough understanding of the subject matter, autonomy, creativity, sound judgment skills, ethical maturity and academic integrity, exceptional written and oral communication skills, and analytic thinking skills.
-Doctoral programs require coursework, written and oral exams (qualifying and comprehensive) in relevant discipline, and satisfactory defense of an original contribution to knowledge presented in the form of a dissertation in the area of study.
-A doctoral program is expected to be able to be completed in four years unless it is combined with diagnostic training.
+Doctoral programs require coursework, written and oral exams (Qualifying and Comprehensive Exams) in relevant discipline, and satisfactory defense of an original contribution to knowledge presented in the form of a dissertation in the area of study.
+A doctoral program is expected to be completed in four years, unless it is combined with diagnostic training.

-- 6 credit units of course work recommended and approved by the GAC.
-Students wishing to take additional courses can do so with the permission of their GAC provided adequate progress has been made on their research project. - Completion of all non-credit courses required for this program. - SVMA license is required for diagnostic courses
+- 6 credit units of course work recommended and approved by the Advisory Committee.
+Students wishing to take additional courses can do so with the permission of their Advisory Committee provided adequate progress has been made in their research. - Completion of all non-credit courses required for this program. - A Saskatchewan Veterinary Medical Association license is required for diagnostic courses.

-- PhD research proposal should be submitted and approved by the GAC within first 6 months of the program, but not later than 12 months. - Qualifying exam within first year - Comprehensive exam after completion of courses and usually once the PhD research has been initiated or close to completion (the latter is more common in Dept. of Vet Path). - Permission to write the thesis is given by the Graduate Advisory Committee when there is general agreement that sufficient work on the research project has been carried out.
-This will normally occur after: 1) all course work and required examinations are completed, 2) the thesis topic and outline has been approved by the Advisory Committee, and 3) the results of research findings are available.
+- PhD research proposal should be submitted and approved by the GAC within first 6 months of the program, but not later than 12 months. - The Qualifying Exam should be held within the first year. - The Comprehensive Exam should take place after the completion of courses and, usually, after the PhD research has been initiated or close to completion.
+The latter is more common in the Department of Veterinary Pathology. - Permission to write the thesis is granted by the Advisory Committee when there is general agreement that sufficient research has been carried out.
+This will normally occur after (1) all course work and required exams are completed, (2) the thesis topic and outline has been approved by the Advisory Committee, and (3) the results of the research are available.